 There are many ways to work it in Mexico and obviously many variables, language ability and temperament of the loved one being only a few.
 If the general kindness of the Mexican people is any indication, I would venture that the chance of finding a compassionate health care aide is exceptionally good.

 For those who have to care for an aging parent or loved one. retiring to Mexico and having a home health care provider either full or part-time could make a big difference in terms of both cost and sanity.
+The cost of registered two registered nurses during the day while for elderly parents during the day while you worked might cost $2,000 dollars a month.”

 Combined with the overall lower cost of living, the savings could leave survivors in a much better financial situation for their own retirement years, even if they chose to return to the U.S. some day.